skiptools/skip-foundation/README.md

 #endif
 ```

+## Topics

+### Codable

+Swift uses the `Encodable` and `Decodable` protocols to convert objects to and from various data formats.
+In keeping with its philosophy of *transparent adoption*, Skip supports `Encodable`, `Decodable`, and the combined `Codable` protocols for object serialization and deserialization.
+This includes automatic synthesis of default encoding and decoding as well as support for custom encoding and decoding using Swift's `Encodable` and `Decodable` APIs.
+Skip does, however, have some restrictions:

+- JSON is currently the only supported format.
+SkipFoundation includes Foundation's `JSONEncoder` and `JSONDecoder` classes.
+- Not all JSON formatting options are supported.
+- `Array`, `Set`, and `Dictionary` **are** supported, but nesting of these types is limited to arrays-of-arrays and dictionaries-of-array-values.
+Skip does not yet support e.g. an array of dictionaries, or a dictionary with array keys.
+- When implementing your own `init(from: Decoder)` decoding, your `decode` calls must supply a concrete type literal to decode.
+The following will work:

+    ```swift
+    init(from decoder: Decoder) throws {
+        var container = try decoder.container(keyedBy: CodingKeys.self)
+        self.array = try container.decode([Int].self, forKey: CodingKeys.array)
+    }
+    ```

+    But these examples will not work:

+    ```swift
+    init(from decoder: Decoder) throws {
+        var container = try decoder.container(keyedBy: CodingKeys.self)
+        let arrayType = [Int].self
+        self.array = try container.decode(arrayType, forKey: CodingKeys.array)
+    }

+    init(from decoder: Decoder) throws {
+        var container = try decoder.container(keyedBy: CodingKeys.self)
+        // T is a generic type of this class self.array = try container.decode([T].self, forKey: CodingKeys.array)
+    }
+    ```

+- As in the examples above, you must fully qualify your `CodingKeys` cases when calling `decode(_:forKey:)`.

 ## Tests

 SkipFoundation's `Tests/` folder contains the entire set of official Foundation framework test cases.
 Through the magic of [SkipUnit](https://github.com/skiptools/skip-unit), this allows us to validate our SkipFoundation API implementations on Android against the same test suite used by the Foundation team on iOS.